 If the reason for wanting to use secondary input files is to continue provenance, then we can discuss what would be involved and whether a feature request is sensible.

-#2 Updated by Rob Kutschke almost 3 years ago
+#2 Updated by Rob Kutschke about 3 years ago

 I am aware that we will likely lose provenance and we can live with that.

 Could we bias the job counter that goes into product IDs so that data products produced by the trigger start at some number bigger than 1?
 Then the product IDs can be unique across the full set of jobs?